-Listed aboard was Pauline Philipowski 16.
-Johann & Rosalia soon made their way to London where they set aboard the Earl of Zetland on 16 March 1875, arriving at Port Chalmers, Dunedin on 3 June 1875.
-Listed aboard were—John Philipowski 35, Rosalia 34 & Joseph 5.
-While the family were at the immigration barracks in Caversham, Dunedin, Rosalia gave birth to Johanna (1875) on the 4th of July.
-From the barracks the family settled at Waihola where John worked as a platelayer on the railway and later worked as a labourer.
-Here they had their youngest, John (Philips) (1878).
-The 82’ Freeholders listed John as owning land to the value of £50 at Waihola and was naturalised as a New Zealand citizen on 10 October 1893.
-Just before his death on 11 March 1898, John gifted section 16, block XVI in Nore Street, Waihola, to the Catholic Bishop for the erection of a church there which he lived to see the opening.
-John died on 27 December 1899 and Rosa died on 9 September 1908.
+Listed aboard were: John Philipowski age 35, Rosalia 34 and Joseph 5.
+While the family were at the immigration barracks at Caversham in Dunedin, Rosalia gave birth to Johanna (b.
+1875) on the 4th of July.
+From the Caversham barracks, the family went south and settled at Waihola.
+Here John was employed as a platelayer on the railway and later worked as a labourer.
+Here they had their youngest, John (Philips) (b.
+1878).
+According to the 1882’ Return of Freeholders, John owned land to the value of £50 at Waihola.
+He was naturalised as a New Zealand citizen on 10 October 1893.
+On 11 March 1898, John sold section sixteen of block sixteen at Nore Street in Waihola for one pound to the catholic bishop of Dunedin for the purpose of erecting a church there.
+He was able to live long enough to see the opening of St. Hyacinth in April of 1899.
+John died later that year on 27 December 1899 at Waihola and Rosa died on 9 September 1908.
 Both are buried at the Waihola Cemetery.

 Pobόg-Jaworowski, J. W, History of the Polish Settlers in New Zealand, ed.
 Warsaw; Chz “Ars Polonia.”
 1990, pages 29, 34, 48, 196 & 197.

 Archives New Zealand Te Rua Mahara O Te Kawanatanga; Land Records.